snow skin mooncakes

 Form a ball of dough about 3/4 the size of the mould cavity.
 Make a ball of the sesame filling slightly smaller than the size of the dough.
 Roll the dough into a circle, about 1/8"-thick.
 Place the filling on top of the wrapper and gather all the edges to wrap around the filling completely, pinching the edges shut.
 Dust with a bit of sweet rice flour and press, smooth side down, into the wooden mould.
 Gently, but firmly use your fingertips to press it into the mould, ensuring that the dough fills all the crevices.
 Grab the handle of the mould and turn it upside-down over your cutting board, rapping it firmly at a 45° angle until the mooncake comes out of the mould.
 Continue to assemble them one at a time.

-Store them refrigerated in an air-tight container.
+These are best eaten the day you make them.
+Store them in the refrigerator in an air-tight container.
 Let the mooncakes come to room temperature (an hour or so) before eating, or steam them for 30-seconds to 1-minute to soften the dough.

 Here is the recipe for traditional baked Mooncakes